Vanilla-OS/handbook/_posts/2023-01-21-install-in-vm.md

 ![Parallels 23](/assets/uploads/VM_Post/Parallels/vanilla-parallels-install-23.webp)

-- At the top-right corner of the Vanilla OS virtual machine window, there should be a triangle warning icon.
+- In the top-right corner of the Vanilla OS virtual machine window, there should be a triangle warning icon.
 Click it.

 ![Parallels 24](/assets/uploads/VM_Post/Parallels/vanilla-parallels-install-24.webp)

-- If you don't see the warning icon, or you've installed Parallels Tools previously, navigate to the MacOS menu bar and select "Actions -> Install Parallels Tools...".
+- If you can't see the warning icon, or you have installed Parallels Tools previously, navigate to the MacOS menu bar and select "Actions -> Install Parallels Tools...".

 ![Parallels 25](/assets/uploads/VM_Post/Parallels/vanilla-parallels-install-25.webp)

-- Read the Parallels Tools installation pop-up window and click "Continue".
+- Read the Parallels Tools installation pop up window and click "Continue".

 ![Parallels 26](/assets/uploads/VM_Post/Parallels/vanilla-parallels-install-26.webp)

 - Inside Vanilla OS, open the Files app and navigate to the Parallels Tools disc image folder in the left-side menu.
-Right-click inside the Parallels Tools folder, and select "Open in Console".
+Right-click inside the Parallels Tools folder and select "Open in Console".

 ![Parallels 27](/assets/uploads/VM_Post/Parallels/vanilla-parallels-install-27.webp)

 - Type `cd ../` and press enter to move up one directory in the Linux filesystem.
 Type `cp -r 'Parallels Tools' /tmp/copy` and press enter to copy the Parallels Tools disc image folder to a temporary directory (Temporary files in `/tmp` get removed after a reboot).
-Vanilla OS won't execute this mounted virtual image directly by default, so we need to copy the folder and its contents to a safe temporary directory.
+Vanilla OS will not execute this mounted virtual image by default, so we must copy the folder and its contents to a safe temporary directory.

 ![Parallels 28](/assets/uploads/VM_Post/Parallels/vanilla-parallels-install-28.webp)

-- Type `sudo abroot shell` and press enter to turn open up the transactional shell again.
+- Type `sudo abroot shell` and press enter to open up the transactional shell again.

-- Type `cd /tmp/copy` and press enter to instruct the Console to navigate to our new temporary directory.
+- Type `cd /tmp/copy` and press enter to instruct the Console to navigate to the new temporary directory.
 Type `sudo ./install` and press enter to begin installing Parallels Tools.

 ![Parallels 30](/assets/uploads/VM_Post/Parallels/vanilla-parallels-install-29-30.webp)